Amagash/dna_encoding/README.md

 ⚠ Disclaimer: This project is just a POC and is not intended for research or production work.
 This project only as educational purposes.

+## Quickstart
+1. Clone this project
+2. Run the main.py with your sequence to convert

 ## I. Conversion String to DNA
 ### 1. Craft a secret message
 The first step is to find the secret message you want to encode in a DNA strand.
 There are some guidelines to follow: